mfiers/Moa/sphinx/templates/orthomcl.rst

 **input**::
-    Input fasta file for the bowtie database
+    Directory with the input fasta files

   | *type*: `map`
   | *source*: `{}`